hamster007Github/mp-eventwatcher/README.md

 - (change) only add spawn events as MAD event and add no lure duration only events
 - (new feature) use of plugin pages to visualize current event data of plugin
 - (new feature) Telegram notification on quest reset
 - (new feature) delete quest table in case of quest reset instead of manipulate walker.
-Enable MAD to rescan quests.
+You have to enable MAD to rescan quests by useful walker setting.
 Example walker setting:

 | Area          | Area mode | Walker mode | Setting    |
 | ------------- | --------- | ----------- | ---------- |